 The sales rep’s role is to be prepared and lead the meeting.
-They own their business plan and must demonstrate that they have a strong understanding of the challenges and opportunities in their territory.
+They own their business plan and must demonstrate that they have a strong understanding of their territory’s challenges and opportunities.
 My expectation is they come prepared with a plan of action to address the challenges and the opportunities in their territory/business.

-The sales manager’s role is to ask questions using what I call a “coaching mindset”.
+The sales manager’s role is to ask questions using what I call a “coaching mindset.”
 Consistently ask the same question.
-As in all performance cultures, the sale manager’s job is to hold the sales rep accountable for doing what they said they were going to do.
-For example, if part of the sales rep’s plan was to run customer five events in Q1 and only completed 3, the manager’s question should be something like “OK Joe you set out to do 5 when are you planning on completing the other 2?”
+As in all performance cultures, the sales manager’s job is to hold the sales rep accountable for doing what they said they were going to do.
+For example, if part of the sales rep’s plan was to run customer five events in Q1 and only completed 3, the manager’s question should be something like, “OK Joe, you set out to do 5 when are you planning on completing the other 2?”
 Assuming Joe came prepared he would have covered that off in his comments.
 “I completed three events and had the next two scheduled this month.”

 The expectation is that the sales rep and the manager are aligned on the plan of action for the next quarter, and the rep provides the sales manager with a written summary of their agreed plan of action for the next quarter.

 5. Focus Forward

-One of the biggest pitfalls untrained sales leadership executives run into is that they spend more time focused on what happened in the last quarter.
+One of the biggest pitfalls untrained sales leadership executives run into is spending more time focused on what happened in the last quarter.
 The real value of the quarterly business review is twofold;

 1. Reviewing successes and misses from the prior quarter and what you have learned; and